 The obligations of the Parties are based to a large extent on the principles contained in the IAEA Safety Fundamentals document The Safety of Nuclear Installations.
 These obligations cover for instance, siting, design, construction, operation, the availability of adequate financial and human resources, the assessment and verification of safety, quality assurance and emergency preparedness.

 The Convention is an incentive instrument.
 It is not designed to ensure fulfillment of obligations by Parties through control and sanction, but is based on their common interest to achieve higher levels of safety.
 These levels are defined by international benchmarks developed and promoted through regular meetings of the Parties.
 The Convention obliges Parties to report on the implementation of their obligations for international peer review.
 This mechanism is the main element of the Convention.
 Under the Operational Safety Review Team (OSART) program dating from 1982 international teams of experts conduct in-depth reviews of operational safety performance at a nuclear power plant.
 They review emergency planning, safety culture, radiation protection, and other areas.
 OSART missions are on request from the government, and involve staff from regulators, in these respects differing from WANO peer reviews.
-The IAEA also has an Integrated Regulatory Review Service (IRRS) to similarly scrutinise the regulatory structures in particular countries, upon invitation from the government.
+Since 2006 the IAEA also has an Integrated Regulatory Review Service (IRRS) which leads peer review teams to similarly scrutinise the regulatory structures in particular countries, upon invitation from the government.

 In 2009 the IAEA began offering Integrated Nuclear Infrastructure Review (INIR) missions to assess national developments particularly in countries embarking upon nuclear power programs.
 The first three were to Jordan, Indonesia and Vietnam, followed by others to Bangladesh, Belarus, Thailand and UAE to the end of 2012.
 In 2013 INIR missions are planned to South Africa – the first country with an operating nuclear power program that has requested this service – Poland and Turkey.